 But what kind of work, specifically, does earning an IT degree prepare you to do?
 What job titles and career paths will you be eligible for after earning a Bachelor of Science in Information Technology?

-Below, we explore some of the most common jobs for IT professionals and the careers that earning a degree will prepare you for.
+Below, we explore some of the most common jobs for IT professionals and the potential careers that earning a degree will prepare you for.

 Contrary to popular belief, IT departments don’t only fix broken hardware or install new software; they are complex business units critical to many companies.
 IT departments can consist of many different team members who each perform a specific role.